Sunday, October 13, 2024

 Other Supplies Used:

-Adhesive: Art Glitter Dries Clear Glue, hot glue, foam tape
+Adhesive: hot glue, Art Glitter Dries Clear Glue, ATG

-Welcome to the Really Reasonable Ribbon February Blog Hop!
-We have a ANYTHING GOES...WITH RIBBONS AND BOWS HOP this month...each of the design team ladies is going to be creating a project in any theme or style, using ribbon
+Welcome to the Really Reasonable Ribbon September Blog Hop!
+Our hop theme this month is Halloween Themes and Colors!
+Each of the design team ladies is going to be creating a project in an Halloween theme or using colors of the season, PLUS ribbon!

 You should be coming to my blog from Ginny's Blog.
 After visiting me hop on to Kathy's Blog next!
 (The full blog list is at the end of the post.)